 The ILO Centenary Declaration for the Future of Work, adopted on 21 June 2019, calls on all ILO Members to put in practice “policies and measures that ensure appropriate privacy and personal data protection, and respond to challenges and opportunities in the world of work to the digital transformation of work, including platform work”.
 On 27 March 2021, at its 341st Session, the Governing Body decided “to request the Office to convene a tripartite meeting of experts on the issue of “decent work in the platform economy” in the course of 2022”.
 This meeting is expected to take place in September 2022.

-Project 11: Issues paper for the Technical meeting on the impact of digitalization in the finance sector
+Project 11: Technical meeting on the impact of digitalization in the finance sector

-At its 335th Session in March 2019, 1 the Governing Body of the International Labour Office endorsed a “Technical meeting on the impact of digitalization in the finance sector”.
+At its 335th Session in March 2019, 1 the Governing Body of the International Labour Office endorsed a “Technical meeting on the impact of digitalization in the finance sector”, which took place 24-28 January 2022.

-The meeting will discuss challenges and opportunities relating to the impact of digitalization on the future of work in the financial sector.
-There will be a particular focus on global trends and on policies, strategies and good practices to advance decent work in the sector.
+The purpose of the Meeting was to discuss challenges and opportunities relating to the impact of digitalization on the future of work in the financial sector, with particular focus on global trends and on policies, strategies and good practices to advance decent work in the sector.

 Project 12: Issues paper for the Technical meeting on the future of decent and sustainable work in urban transport services